QodotPlugin/qodotplugin.github.io/docs/entities.md

 Convex creations a CollisionShape for each brush, depending on the Spawn Type.
 Entity creates an outer hull, Group creates individual shapes for each brush.
 Convex is a good bet for most situations.

-Concave allows for concave brush geometry, or if you chose Entity and want a single concave CollisionShape to make up your brush entity. 🚧
+Concave allows for concave brush geometry, or if you chose Entity and want a single concave CollisionShape to make up your solid class. 🚧

 **Script Class** - The script applied to the entity's root.

 Although `QodotFGDSolidClass` is a class you can extend from, this is meant as a Qodot internal to build solid classes.
 This does not extend QodotEntity, and will not give you access to `properties`.

+## Class Property Data Types

+As shown earlier in this page, you can define properties for entities in the Class Properties dictionary.
+The "key" for each dictionary entry should be a String.
+The "value" can only be one of these 8 data types:

+- Bool
+- Int
+- Float
+- String
+- Vector3
+	- Stored as a string in the form X Y Z
+- Color
+	- Stored as a string in the form R G B
+- Dictionary
+	- Used for defining a set of choice keys and their associated values
+	- Will display a dropdown in compatible editors
+- Array
+	- Used for bitmask flag properties
+	- Each entry represents a flag as a nested array in the form [name, value, default]
+	- Will display a grid of checkboxes in compatible editors

+Make sure that any class property you create for an entity uses one of these data types as the value, or else Trenchbroom won't be able to parse it correctly.

 # Creating an FGD file